IRedDragonICY/Advanced-Power-Option-Windows/README.md

 ## APST ITPT for non-operational power states (ms) on Hybrid Nand Drive
 Parameter:

 0-60000 millisecond **Lower for performance.
 Higher for battery life**

 ## APST ITPT for non-operational power states (ms) on any NVMe drive
 Parameter:

 0-60000 millisecond **Lower for performance.
 Higher for battery life**

 ## Turn off hard disk after
 Parameter:

 0-70999999 **Lower for battery life**

 ## APST ITPT for operational power states (ms) on NVMe drive
 Parameter:

 0-60000 millisecond **Higher for performance.
 Lower for battery life**

 ## Hard disk burst ignore time
 Ignore a burst of disk activity up to the specified time when determining if the disk is idle.
 Parameter:

 0-70999999 **Higher for battery life.
 Lower for  performance.**

 ## APST ITPT for operational power states (ms) on Hybrid Nand drive
 Parameter:

 0-60000 millisecond **Higher for performance.
 Lower for battery life**

 ## APST ITPT for operational power states (ms) on Hybrid Optane drive
 Parameter:

 0-60000 millisecond **Higher for performance.
 Lower for battery life**

+## Secondary NVMe idle Timeout
+Specifies the amount of time the NVMe device must be in the primary not-operational power state before transitioning to the secodnary non-operational power state.
+Parameter:

+0-60000 millisecond **Higher for performance.
+Lower for battery life**

 # Desktop background settings